 Regardless, they won their first major trophy at the inaugural AFC Asian Cup in 1956.
 The Taegeuk Warriors retained their title in 1960 but haven’t won the AFC Asian Cup since.
 They finished as runners up in 1972 and 1980 but failed to qualify for a World Cup in the 60’s and 70’s.

 Another South Korea FIFA World Cup appearance finally came at Mexico 1986.
 Their much awaited return started off with a 3-1 loss to eventual champions Argentina.
-Park Chang-Sun scored South Korea’s first ever World Cup goal in the match.
-With a 1-1 draw vs. Bulgaria, the Taegeuk Warriors got their first ever World Cup point but fell 3-2 to Italy in the group stage finale.
+Park Chang-Sun scored South Korea’s first-ever World Cup goal in the match.
+With a 1-1 draw against Bulgaria, the Taegeuk Warriors got their first-ever World Cup point but fell 3-2 to Italy in the group stage finale.

 FIFA World Cup - Betting News

 With a late equalizer, South Korea national football team drew 1-1 with the USA in their next match.
-In the group stage finale, South Korea defeated Ballon d’Or winner Luis Figo and Portugal 1-0 and won their group.
+In the group stage finale, South Korea defeated Ballon d’Or winner Luis Figo and Portugal with a score of 1-0 and won their group.
 Incredibly, in their first knockout stage appearance, South Korea made the semifinals and were narrowly eliminated by Germany.